k-kyler/minizalo/README.md

   <img src="demo/user-settings.png" />
 </p>

-NOTE: A lot of cool features are still in development and will be release in the future.
-Besides, we also have to fix some issues :(
+NOTE: We are working on notification, friend request confirmation and user settings.

 ---